 It is a great pleasure to welcome you to William & Mary, to graduate studies in Arts & Sciences, and to our community of scholars and teachers.
 Allow me to begin by telling you a little about yourselves as a group.

 You are among a competitive, select set of students.
 Most of you already have significant research experiences under your belt, and many of you have been active teachers and mentors.
 You will, of course, have many more such opportunities in the coming years.
 Your experience and your diverse interests, hobbies, and backgrounds are an important part of what makes our graduate program distinctive.
 We are a dynamic group of scholar-teachers striving for excellence in all of our endeavors.

 While you are here we want you to immerse yourself fully in your studies and teaching.
 Make use of every resource, from the expertise and wisdom of your faculty to the professional development opportunities offered through the A&S Graduate Center (our GRAD courses, in particular), through the activities offered by the Graduate Student Association for Arts & Sciences (Journal Club, in particular), through programming with the Cohen Career Center, and through programming with the W&M Libraries staff in the Graduate Student Commons in Swem Library.
-My goal as Dean of Graduate Studies and Research is to provide you with an enriching, nurturing, and challenging environment that will prepare you for future success.
+My goal as Vice Dean of Research and Graduate Studies is to provide you with an enriching, nurturing, and challenging environment that will prepare you for future success.

 As you look ahead, I encourage you to be mindful of the professional opportunities we provide as well as the possibility for recognition for outstanding efforts in research, mentoring, leadership, and service.
 These include: